TheSarang/Predicting-rain-tomorrow-in-Australia/README.md

 - WindGustSpeed: The speed (km/h) of the strongest wind gust in the 24 hours to midnight
 - WindSpeed9am: Wind speed (km/hr) averaged over 10 minutes prior to 9am
 - WindSpeed3pm: Wind speed (km/hr) averaged over 10 minutes prior to 3am
-- Humidity9am:
+- Humidity9am: Humidity (percent) at 9am
-- Humidity3pm:
+- Humidity3pm: Humidity (percent) at 3pm
-- Pressure9am:
-- Pressure3pm:
-- Cloud9am:
-- Cloud3pm:
+- Pressure9am: Atmospheric pressure (hpa) reduced to mean sea level at 9am
+- Pressure3pm: Atmospheric pressure (hpa) reduced to mean sea level at 3pm
+- Cloud9am: Fraction of sky obscured by cloud at 9am.
+This is measured in "oktas", which are a unit of eigths.
+It records how many eigths of the sky are obscured by cloud.
+A 0 measure indicates completely clear sky whilst an 8 indicates that it is completely overcast.
+- Cloud3pm: Fraction of sky obscured by cloud (in "oktas": eighths) at 3pm.
+See Cload9am for a description of the values
-- Temp9am:
+- Temp9am: Temperature (degrees C) at 9am
-- Temp3pm:
+- Temp3pm: Temperature (degrees C) at 3pm

 **Target Variable**
-- default.payment.next.month: Default payment (1=yes, 0=no)
+- RainTomorrow: The target variable.
+Did it rain tomorrow?
+(1=yes, 0=no)
 ***

 ## <a name="Results"></a> Result

+On test set:
+- Random Forest Classifier: Accuracy = 0.85 and ROC = 0.82.
-On test set: Recall = 0.73 and ROC = 0.78.
+- Ada Boost Classifier: Accuracy = 0.84 and ROC = 0.79.